Selection and Ordering Policies for Hiring Pipelines via Linear Programming: Proofs of

 \subsection{Tightness of Guarantee}

-We conclude the section by showing that the guarantee obtained in Theorem \ref{thm:paral} is tight.
+{In this section, we} show that the guarantee obtained in \Cref{thm:paral} is tight.
 Consider an instance with $k$ identical positions and $kT$ identical candidates.
 In particular, $v_{ij}=1$ and $p_{ij}=1/T$ for all $(i,j)\in [kT]\times[k]$.
 Denote this instance by $I_{UB}^\paral$.

 \begin{proposition} For any $\pi\in\Pi^\paral$,